Contrastive Conformal Sets

-\paragraph{Contrastive Conformal Learning Objective.} The primary objective of this work is to certify embedding neighbourhoods within a semantic feature space $\calZ$ equipped with a metric $g$.
+\paragraph{Contrastive Conformal Learning Objective.} The primary objective of this work is to certify embedding neighborhoods within a semantic feature space $\calZ$ equipped with a scoring function $g$.
 Let $\calD$ denote a dataset of anchor points $X \in \calX$.
 For any given anchor $X$, let $\calX_{\mathrm{pos}}, \calX_{\mathrm{neg}} \subset \calX$ define the subsets of its associated positive and negative samples, respectively; these associations may be established through unsupervised augmentations or supervised labels $Y \in \calY$.
 Consider an encoder $\theta : \calX \to \calZ$, pretrained on $\calD$, that maps an input to its corresponding embedding $Z = \theta(X)$.
 A well-trained encoder is expected to map positive samples to embeddings that are proximal to the anchor's embedding, while pushing the embeddings of negative samples sufficiently far away.

-Formally, for a given threshold $t > 0$, the neighbourhood of an embedding $Z$ is defined as:
+Formally, for a given threshold $t > 0$, the neighborhood of an embedding $Z$ is defined as:

-where $g : \calZ \times \calZ \to \bbR_+$ is a distance metric that quantifies the proximity between embeddings.
-The choice of $g$ and $t$ determines the geometry of the neighbourhood $\calN(Z)$.
-An ideal encoder satisfies two key properties: (i) the embedding of any positive sample lies within the neighbourhood, $\Zpos \in \calN(Z)$, and (ii) the embedding of any negative sample lies outside the neighbourhood, $g(Z, \Zneg) > t$.
+where $g : \calZ \times \calZ \to \bbR_+$ is a distance score that quantifies the proximity between embeddings.
+The choice of $g$ and $t$ determines the geometry of the neighborhood $\calN(Z)$.
+An ideal encoder satisfies two key properties: (i) the embedding of any positive sample lies within the neighborhood, $\Zpos \in \calN(Z)$, and (ii) the embedding of any negative sample lies outside the neighborhood, $g(Z, \Zneg) > t$.